OUR PROCESS FOR CLEANING STONE & APPLYING SEALANT

 Flagstone installed as coping on pools, especially saltwater pools, should always be sealed.
 The right coping sealer will protect from chlorine, saltwater penetration and stains.
 Sealers are not bulletproof and once a sealer is applied it needs to be maintained regularly.
 It will generally need to be applied every 5-7 years depending on the condition of the stone when first applied.

 Special note: Drying times – Depending on humidity and average daytime temperatures the sealer should be fully cured prior to water contacting the surface.
 Full cure is generally achieved in 72 hours.
 If there is a possibility of rain within the 72 hour cure time, we cover the surface so it will remain dry.
 However, in Texas with the temperature above 90 degrees drying time can be achieved in much less time.
+We can also serving the areas of Austin, Corpus Christi, Fort Worth and San Antonio.

 Click here to schedule service.